On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 \subsection{Partition under Lexicographic Preferences}

-In this section we prove the main theorem for the special (and severely restricted) case when all the preferences are lexicographic, and moreover, when the mechanism is a partition mechanism that must allocate all goods.
+In this section we prove the main {result} for the special (and severely restricted) case when all the preferences are lexicographic, and moreover, when the mechanism is a partition mechanism that must allocate all goods.

-That is, we prove our characterization result (that any truthful, non-bossy, and neutral mechanism $f$ must be a serial-quota mechanism) for a mechanism $f$ that partitions a set $\MM$ of $m$ goods among a set $\NN$ of $n$ agents, each with preference from the class $\Plex(\MM)$ of lexicographic preferences.
-To prove the claim, we first show that {when preferences are lexicographic,} if a partition mechanism $f$ is truthful, non-bossy, and neutral, then it must be Pareto-efficient (\cref{sec:lex-PO}).
+That is, we prove our characterization result (that any truthful, non-bossy, and neutral mechanism $f$ must be a serial-quota mechanism) for a mechanism $f$ that partitions a set $\MM$ of $m$ goods among a set $\NN$ of $n$ agents, each with preference from the class $\Plex(\MM)$ of lexicographic preferences. {W}e first show that {when preferences are lexicographic,} if a partition mechanism $f$ is truthful, non-bossy, and neutral, then it must be Pareto-efficient (\cref{sec:lex-PO}).
 We then use this to prove that it must be a serial-quota mechanism, using arguments similar to those of Hatfield \cite{Hatfield} (\cref{sec:lex-hatfield}).